 Preparing Your Home for Sale on a Budget

 First impressions count.
 That's why your yard needs to be inviting.
 Trim back the bushes and trees, especially if they block views from the windows and make your home difficult to see from the street.
-Here are a few other low-cost curb appeal improvements that you can do for less than $500:
+You can give your home some low-cost curb appeal improvements that don't cost an arm and a leg.

 - Keep the lawn mowed, preferably on the diagonal.